 Additionally, the vast majority of professional athletes, irrespective of the particular sport in question, are unable to maintain peak performance for more than a few years.
 This can create opportunities to enter the market, but it limits the earning potential over a lifetime severely.

-Can I Become a Professional Athlete?
+How To Become a Professional Athlete

 Professional Athlete Salary Data